Trustees

 Deputy Chair

 Connie believes that people thrive when they are in connected communities and have meaningful shared goals which is why she is passionate about the work of EcoMatters.
 She has spent the last 20 years working across the public and private sector in public relations, communications and more latterly in public engagement which is a passion.
-Connie leads communications and engagement around climate change and the environment for Waka Kotahi NZ Transport Agency and has deep experience in the transport infrastructure space.
-She is interested in understanding more about what motivates people to take meaningful climate action and then putting that into practice.
+Connie leads stakeholder management for Auckland Airport and has deep experience in the transport infrastructure space.
 Connie grew up in suburbs across West Auckland and now lives in central Auckland with her husband and two sons.

 Nick Pollard